mesosphere/mesos-dns/docs/docs/index.md

 sudo sed -i '1s/^/nameserver 10.181.64.13\n /' /etc/resolv.conf
 ```

 If multiple instances of Mesos-DNS are launched, add a nameserver line for each one at the beginning of `/etc/resolv.conf`.
 The order of these entries determines the order that the slave will use to contact Mesos-DNS instances.
+You can set `options rotate` to instruct select between the listed nameservers in a round-robin manner for load balancing.

 All other nameserver settings in `/etc/resolv.conf` should remain unchanged.
 The `/etc/resolv.conf` file in the masters should only change if the master machines are also used as slaves.